 Cyprus retains the exclusive taxing rights on the disposal of shares by Cyprus residents (previously not) except in the cases the shares derive:

-As it is stated in the above table, dividend income (other than dividends from tax exempt immovable property income) is subject to 0% withholding tax.
+Considering the above table, dividend income (other than dividends from tax-exempt immovable property income) is subject to 0% withholding tax.

-The most important tax planning opportunity for UK tax residents which are non UK domiciled is that the dividend income is not taxable in the Republic of Cyprus because those individuals are not residents in the Republic.
+The most significant tax planning opportunity for UK non-domiciled tax residents is that the dividend income is not taxable in the Republic of Cyprus as those individuals are not Cyprus residents.